Auditing a Course

 A course may be dropped for credit and added for audit or dropped for audit and added for credit only during the drop/add period for the course.
 A course may be late-added for audit only if the course was never scheduled by the student at any time during the semester.

-A course scheduled for audit will appear on the student's record with the symbol "AU" if attendance was regular or "W" if the attendance was unsatisfactory.
+A course scheduled for audit will appear on the student's record with the symbol "AUS" if attendance was regular or "AUU" if the attendance was unsatisfactory.
 No credit is earned, and the student's grade-point average is not affected.
-Therefore, a course that is being audited should not be late dropped because this action will use late drop credits unnecessarily.

-Credits for a course being audited are counted by the Registrar as part of a semester credit load in determining an overload.
+Credits for a course being audited are part of a student's semester credit load in determining an overload.
 Credits for a course being audited are not counted for the following:

 - Determining enrollment (see implications of part-time status)